OpenTimer/OpenTimer/wiki/home.md

 # Get Started with OpenTimer

 + Compile and Build OpenTimer
-+ Obtain your First Timing Report
++ Analyze your First Circuit Timing
++ Program your First OpenTimer Application

 # OpenTimer Shell